How to apply for a domestic violence order

 - in any other way controls or dominates you and causes you to fear for your safety or wellbeing or that of someone else.

 Examples of this behaviour include:

-If another person you are in a relevant relationship with (see page 8) does any of these things, you can apply to a magistrate at a Magistrates Court for a domestic violence order.
+If another person you are in a relevant relationship with (see Which relationships are protected?) does any of these things, you can apply to a magistrate at a Magistrates Court for a domestic violence order.
 It is important to remember you do not have to have been physically injured to have experienced domestic violence.